kodekloudhub/community-faq/README.md

 * Camera

 In addition to the Q&A below, you can also watch [our video](https://youtu.be/1fSxM0_dtac) on this subject.

+### Students' own notes on the Exam Environment

+Download [this PDF](./student-notes.pdf) of curated student experiences taken from our Slack channels.

 ### Can I use an external monitor?